Frequently Asked Questions Regarding Insurance Billing of Machine and Supplies

-A PCC has the technical knowledge to answer your questions about CPAP usage and equipment.
+A Technician has the technical knowledge to answer your questions about CPAP usage and equipment.

 If you have questions about approximately how much it may cost, you can contact the Advanced Health Service Billing Department at 708.364.9606 ext 7763.
 NOTE: they can only provide an estimate.
 If you would like more detailed information, you will need to speak with your insurance provider.

 Why do I need a Download?